microsoft/nni/docs/en_US/AdvancedFeature/GeneralNasInterfaces.md

 **\*oneshot_mode\***: following the training approach in [this paper][6].
 Different from enas_mode which trains the full graph by training large numbers of subgraphs, in oneshot_mode the full graph is built and dropout is added to candidate inputs and also added to candidate ops' outputs.
 Then this full graph is trained like other DL models.
 [Detailed Description](#OneshotMode). (currently only supported on tensorflow).

 To use oneshot_mode, you should add one more field in the `trial` config as shown below.
 In this mode, no need to specify tuner in the config file as it does not need tuner.
-(Note that you still need to specify a tuner (any tuner) in the config file in v0.9/v1.0, not anymore in future releases.)
+(Note that you still need to specify a tuner (any tuner) in the config file for now.)
 Also, no need to add `nni.training_update` in this mode, because no special processing (or update) is needed during training.
 ```diff
 trial:
     command: your command to run the trial